 - Paula Jean Swearengin

 SHARE THE FILM

 Knock Down the House is a great tool to get conversations started about elections and our democracy with friends in your living room or at a community event.
 Beginning May 1, the film will be available for screenings worldwide via Netflix.
+Sign up to host a screening at knockdownthehouse.com

 In order to screen the film, you must have a Netflix account.
 If you do not already have an account, you can sign up for a free, 30-day trial at netflix.com.

 You have two options to access the film: